 With their Posse Summer Leadership Award, the Posse Foundation has been helping to fund Posse Scholars participate in WorldTeach summer programs since 2005.
 The Posse Foundation identifies public high school students with extraordinary academic and leadership potential who may be overlooked by traditional college selection processes.
 The Foundation extends to these students the opportunity to pursue personal and academic excellence by placing them in supportive, multicultural teams—Posses—of 10 students.
 The Foundation’s partner colleges and universities award Posse Scholars four-year, full‑tuition leadership scholarships.

-How to apply: Posse scholars looking to apply for partial funding for their WorldTeach Summer program through the Posse Summer Leadership Award must apply through Posse along with completing the WorldTeach application.
+How to apply: Posse scholars looking to apply for partial/full funding for their WorldTeach Summer program through the Posse Summer Leadership Award must apply through Posse by March 2, 2015, as well as complete the WorldTeach application by February 12, 2015.

 The Morehead-Cain Foundation at the University of North Carolina-Chapel Hill